FernandoSLuz/match3/Readme.md

 1) Open the project in Unity 2022+.

 2) Create a level configuration:
-- Right-click in Project window → Create → MatchTree → LevelDef
+- Right-click in Project window → Create → Lighthouse → LevelDef
 - Adjust `Width`, `Height`, `Seed`, and `Colors` (the 5 presets are fine)

 3) Create a scene setup: